sigasi/sigasi_insights/content/tech/preview.md

 * **[Verilog]** Added a new validation to detect 2-value type nets
 * **[Verilog]** Added a new validation to detect multiple statement written on the same line
+* **[Verilog]** Greatly improved memory usage when using parameterized classes

 {{< figure src="/img/releasenotes/preview/MultipleSvStatementsSameLine.png" title="Check multiple statements on the same line" width="500">}}

 ## Bugfixes

+* Fixed a bug where Sigasi Studio would always try to connect to port 4444 on multiuser systems
 * Fixed rare hover errors in unsaved editors
 * Improved GraphicsConfiguration hovers
 * Fixed dissapearing edges on hover in nested states in statemachines